ThiagoLahass/Breast-Cancer-Diagnostic-Prediction-with-Machine-Learning/readme.md

 ### Running the Project

-1. Ensure you have the dataset file `wdbc.data` in a `data` directory within the project.
+1. Ensure you have the dataset file `wdbc.data` in the `data` directory.

-2. Run the cells
+2. Run the project by executing the cells in the Jupyter Notebook or Python script.

+## Results and Model Selection
+After training and evaluating multiple machine learning models, including `KNN`, `Decision Tree`, `SVC`, `Multinomial NB`, and `Gaussian NB`, we compared their performance based on key metrics:

+- Accuracy
+- AUC Score
+- Precision
+- Recall
+- F1-Score

+We selected the best model based on `recall`, which is *crucial* for *cancer diagnosis* to *minimize false negatives*.
+The selected model demonstrated robust performance across multiple metrics, ensuring accurate and reliable predictions for early breast cancer detection and effective treatment.

+For a detailed analysis and comparison of models, refer to the Jupyter Notebook or Python script in this repository.

 ## Dependencies